 Birmingham Business School, at the University of Birmingham, has been named as an ACCREDITED UNIVERSITY for the professional qualifications awarded by the Association of Corporate Treasurers (ACT).
 All students graduating from the MSc Financial Management programme will, in addition to their degree qualification, be able to gain the ACT’s professional qualifications – the Certificate in Treasury Fundamentals and Certificate in Treasury - if they meet the required criteria either through exemption or further study.
 ACT qualifications are recognised as the global standard for treasury and are an indicator that those holding them are qualified to work in treasury roles in both local and multinational organisations.

-Birmingham Business School is currently the first and only ACT ACCREDITED UNIVERSITY under their new qualifications programme at this time.
+Birmingham Business School is one of the very few universities that have been selected and granted the status of ACT ACCREDITED UNIVERSITIES under their new qualifications programme.

 Students will choose 40 credits from the following in semester 2: